-IATEFL BESIG is an organisation which relies on volunteers to do a bit of work behind the scenes.
-Luckily this has never been a problem, and we have found that most members understand the advantages of working on the committee or on one of the teams, and are willing to give up a few hours of their time.
+IATEFL BESIG is an organisation which relies on volunteers to help support the SIG behind the scenes.
+Read about the many advantages of working on the committee or one of the teams when giving your time and sharing your expertise.

 (Development Coordinator 2011- 2014)